ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 the sync quorum.
 Moreover, if the sync quorum is filled with only ready followers, the manager can skip the synchronization phase altogether.

 To all other followers, the manager sends the sync basis.
-Which allows a node to receive data from different sources simultaneously during synchronization, that can significantly speed up this process.
+This allows a node to receive data from different sources simultaneously during synchronization, which can significantly speed up this process.

 #### Dynamic Sync Quorum